karenyng/HW1_Stat250_Winter14/README.md

 Results
 ----
-Method 1 agrees with Method 2 up to 6 decimal place
+Method 1 agrees with Method 2 up to 6 decimal places

 Method 2: